 Start a new conversation for new topics.
 This is the single most impactful thing you can do.
 Every message you send gets processed alongside the entire conversation history.
 A conversation that started as a quick question but turned into a 40-message back-and-forth has accumulated thousands of tokens of history.
 Starting fresh wipes that slate clean and keeps your next task lean.

 Use the lighter model for lighter tasks.
-Checking a document for typos, answering a quick factual question, reformatting a list: these do not need Opus or o3.
+Checking a document for typos, answering a quick factual question, reformatting a list: these do not need the heavy models.
 The lighter models handle these just fine, and they go easier on your usage quota.
+More on this with examples below.

 Tips and tricks most people never try